rubyruins/sentifluent/README.md

 ## Day 1: 20th March, 2020
 **Fake News Classifier:**
-Built a Multinomial Navie Bayes model using a Count Vectorizer (88% accuracy) and a TfIdf Vectorizer (86% accuracy.)
+Built a Multinomial Naive Bayes model using a Count Vectorizer (88% accuracy) and a TfIdf Vectorizer (86% accuracy.)
 Also tried obtaining results with a Passive Aggresvie Classifier (87% accuracy.)